And we’re not just talking white and navy

 - High Contrast

-People with low contrast complexions have a combination of light and pale facial features.
-These features include people with blonde, red and grey hair, fair skin, and pale blue or green eyes.
-Subtle contrasts best enhance their soft tones.
+People with low contrast complexions have light and pale facial features.
+These features include people with blonde, red, and grey hair, fair skin, and pale blue or green eyes.
+Subtle contrasts enhance their soft tones best.

-Jake Grantham, formerly of The Armoury, illustrates how something as simple as a grey, blue and navy combo can kill when styled correctly.
+Jake Grantham, formerly of The Armoury, illustrates how something as simple as a grey, blue and navy combo can kill when done right.

-The outfit seems just right – no colours overwhelm the colours in his face.
-But the apparent simplicity belies a real sensitivity to colour, allowing Jake’s features to stand out even when the outfit colours don’t.
+Above, Jake’s light-grey POW check jacket, and light blue shirt complements his bright red hair and pale skin perfectly.
+The outfit seems just right – none of the colours are overwhelming.
+But the apparent simplicity belies a real sensitivity to colour.
 And that beautiful Florentine style jacket (phwoar!) just seals the deal.

 Like Jake, stylist and fashion consultant Kate Foley, also uses subtle contrasts to her advantage.

-Another member of the low-contrast class Kate picks an oatmeal cable knit sweater and white gold jewellery, a combo with a level of contrast, that matches those of her light facial features.
-The subtle contrasts makes her outfit look harmounious.
+Above, Kate picks an oatmeal cable knit sweater and gold jewellry, that matches the intensity of her light facial features.
+These subtle contrasts create a harmonious outfit.

-Guys from the medium contrast class have a mix of light and deep toned facial features.
+Guys from the medium contrast class have a mix of light and deep tones.
 This includes brunettes, and people with rich and swarthy complexions.
-“Deep” is therefore best understood as referring to intensity of colour, rather than darkness or lightness of shades.
+“Deep” is therefore best understood as referring to intensity of colour, rather than darkness or lightness.
 Anyone from the medium contrast class should combine light and deep tones for best results.

-Ashley Owens, editor of Suited Magazine is someone we’ve long admired for her boho-sprezz and New York sartorial style.
-Ashley has features belonging to the less intense end of the medium contrast class with her auburn hair and light skin.
-Above, the medium contrast between her facial features is matched in intensity by the contrast between the blue nautical blazer (brass buttons picking up on her highlights), and her white T-shirt.
-Her facial features take centre stage while her outfit supports it.Since the medium contrast class describes any combination of light and deep facial features, it also includes guys with rich brown features like Neil Watson, photographer and editor of A&H magazine.
-Like Ashley, Neil also benefits from light and deep tones.
-Above, Neil matches the medium contrast of his face in his choice of clothes.
-Firstly, the contrast between the colours of his baseball cap equals those found between those in his face.
+Ashley Owens, editor of Suited Magazine is someone we’ve long admired for her boho-sprezz.
+Ashley belong to the less intense end of the medium contrast class with her auburn hair and light skin.
+Above, the contrast between her facial features is matched by the contrast between her blue nautical blazer (brass buttons picking up on her highlights), and her white T-shirt.
+Her facial features take centre stage and her outfit supports it.Since the medium contrast class describes any combination of light and deep facial features, it also includes guys with rich brown features like Neil Watson, photographer and editor of A&H magazine.
+Like Ashley, Neil benefits from light and deep tones.
+Above, Neil matches the medium contrast of his face with his outfit.
+Firstly, the contrast between the colours of his baseball cap match those of his face.
 Secondly, the same level of contrast is also echoed in the balance of tones between his white t-shirt, denim over-shirt and cocoa flight jacket.
-This repetition of contrasts brings out his natural deep features by punctuating their intensity.
+The repetition of contrasts help to bring out his natural features.

 People from the high contrast class have a mix of light and dark facial features.
-Bold combos, featuring colours from opposite ends of the spectrum, best accentuate their vivid tones.
+Bold combos, with colours from opposite ends of the spectrum, accentuate their vivid tones best.

-Joseph Au, RRL designer and Aussie-expat, for example has picked workwear items that complement the high contrast between his black hair and light skin.
-Above, the dark stripes of his t-shirt and navy cap match the intensity of his dark hair while the olive work jacket and yellow pocket-square reflects his olive complexion.
-This balance of contrasts in his face and outfit, maintains a sense of visual continuity that accents his features.
+Joseph Au, RRL designer and Aussie-expat, for example has picked workwear pieces that complement the high contrast between his black hair and light skin.
+Above, the dark stripes of his t-shirt and navy cap match the intensity of his hair while the olive work jacket and yellow pocket-square capture his complexion.
+The balance of contrasts helps to maintain visual continuity.

-This makes colours seriously easy to match but Edwin Guerre, street style photographer, doesn’t take this for granted.
-The grey jacket with white and black Prince of Wales check is already a perfect match for his complexion but his turtle neck and fedora add extra oomph.
+This makes matching colours easy but Edwin Guerre, street style photographer, doesn’t this for granted.
+The grey Prince of Wales check jacket is already a perfect match but his turtle neck and fedora add extra oomph.
 Like Neil Watson’s cap above, Edwin’s fedora helps bring out his darker features.
-The way his turtleneck picks up on the jacket’s black windowpane checks also produces a dramatic finish.
+The way his turtleneck picks up on the jacket’s black checks also produces a dramatic finish.
 Some guys just have it all…

 (photos via.
 Mr Porter, Pinguimo, Backyard Bill, theCut by New York Magazine, Christian Kimber, GQ France)